 Psychosis is a mental health problem that causes people to perceive or interpret things differently from those around them.
-This might involve hallucinations or delusions, but often presents with a number of symptoms.
+This might involve hallucinations or delusions, but often presents with a number of different and varied symptoms.

 More information can be found on the NHS Choices website.

-Contact your GP if you think you or someone else are having psychotic experiences.
+Contact your GP if you think you or someone you know are having psychotic experiences.

 What is encephalitis?